OWASP/CheatSheetSeries/cheatsheets/Transport_Layer_Security_Cheat_Sheet.md

 ### Only Support Strong Protocols

-The SSL protocols have a large number of weaknesses, and should not be used in any circumstances.
-General purpose web applications should default to TLS 1.3 (support TLS 1.2 if necessary) with all other protocols disabled.
-Where it is known that a web server must support legacy clients with unsupported an insecure browsers (such as Internet Explorer 10), it may be necessary to enable TLS 1.0 to provide support.
+General purpose web applications should default to **TLS 1.3** (support TLS 1.2 if necessary) with all other protocols disabled.

-Where legacy protocols are required, the ["TLS_FALLBACK_SCSV" extension](https://tools.ietf.org/html/rfc7507) should be enabled in order to prevent downgrade attacks against clients.
+ In specific and uncommon situations where a web server is required to accommodate legacy clients that depend on outdated and unsecured browsers (like Internet Explorer 10), activating TLS 1.0 may be the only option.
+However, this approach should be exercised with caution and is generally not advised due to the security implications.
+Additionally, ["TLS_FALLBACK_SCSV" extension](https://tools.ietf.org/html/rfc7507) should be enabled in order to prevent downgrade attacks against newer clients.

 Note that PCI DSS [forbids the use of legacy protocols such as TLS 1.0](https://www.pcisecuritystandards.org/documents/Migrating-from-SSL-Early-TLS-Info-Supp-v1_1.pdf).

 ### Only Support Strong Ciphers

 There are a large number of different ciphers (or cipher suites) that are supported by TLS, that provide varying levels of security.
 Where possible, only GCM ciphers should be enabled.
 However, if it is necessary to support legacy clients, then other ciphers may be required.
 At a minimum, the following types of ciphers should always be disabled:

 - Null ciphers
 - Anonymous ciphers
 - EXPORT ciphers

-See the [TLS Cipher String Cheat Sheet](TLS_Cipher_String_Cheat_Sheet.md) for full details on securely configuring ciphers.
+The Mozilla Foundation provides an [easy-to-use secure configuration generator](https://ssl-config.mozilla.org/) for web, database and mail servers.
+This tool allows site administrators to select the software they are using and receive a configuration file that is optimised to balance security and compatibility for a wide variety of browser versions and server software.

 ### Use Strong Diffie-Hellman Parameters